stake-house/goerli-eth-bot/README.md

 * `dailyLimit`: The max daily amount an address can have
 * `weeklyLimit`: The max weekly amount an address can have
 * `confirmTransaction(addressDetails, topUpAmount)`: It is the main function where all helper functions come together to validate the transactions of a certain address.
 It deals with several edge cases. `addressDetails` param is stored and fetched from the database via `checkAddressExists(address)`.
-* `validateTransaction(addressDetails, topUpAmount)`: Helper function used by `confirmTransaction` to validate transactions of an address.
-Returns `true` if validated otherwise `false`.
+* `validateTransaction(addressDetails, topUpAmount)`: Helper function used by `confirmTransaction` to validate whether or not an address has sent a new transaction of the required amount of ETH to the faucet address.
+Returns `true` if such a transaction exists otherwise `false`.
 The transactions of a certain address over the last 48 hours, are fetched via `checkDeposit(address)` helper function.

 ### goerliBot.js
 Here all the exports in `db.js`, `api.js`, and `utils.js`, come together and then exported to `main.js` file in a single function `runGoerliFaucet(message, address, amount, runCustomChecks)`.